Elanarcy/elanarcy/README.md

 - 🧬 **Humanode**: Biometric-based blockchain for human-centric networks.
 - 🛡️ **Side Protocol**: Decentralized cross-chain solutions.
 - 🇨🇭 **Swisstronik**: Privacy-focused blockchain infrastructure.
+- 🛡️ **AztecNetwork**: privacy-focused Layer 2 rollup on Ethereum.
+It aims to provide a way for users to interact with blockchain-powered applications.

 *...and more to come as I continue to explore and contribute!*